wp-plugins/thinktwit/readme.txt

 = Why aren't my avatar images showing? =

 The `images` folder may not exist or it may not be writeable (this folder is required for caching avatars).
-You must create the directory if it doesn't already exist or you must chmod it to 755.
+You must create the directory if it doesn't already exist or you must chmod it to 755 or higher so that the web server can write to the folder.

 = How often do avatars get updated? =